by Bruce Tharpe

 Cup Hooks and Rubber Bands make a good way to hold down receivers, batteries, or ECUs.
 Requires a plywood pad or tray for the hooks.

-MAIN FUEL TANK INSTALLATION (Click on images below for larger pictures)
+2.5-LITER MAIN FUEL TANK INSTALLATION

 GENERAL INSTRUCTIONS